housepower/ClickHouse-Native-JDBC/docs/deep-dive/native_protocol.md

 - There are many kinds of requests/response, the above `hello` is one of them.

-- You can find all the request/response type in `com.github.housepower.jdbc.protocol` package.
+- You can find all the request/response type in `com.github.housepower.protocol` package.

 ## Query